gvwilson/thirdbit/src/fiction/iffy/index.md

 each one guarded by security tough enough to keep out generations of teenagers.
-If she didn't do at least a little every day, her foster mother would sigh and look disappointed, and she'd rather learn anything—even biology—than face that.
+If she didn't do at least a little every day, her foster mother would sigh and look disappointed, and she'd rather face anything—even biology—than that.

 That evening, though, the subject was history.
-Iffy turned the interaction speed to maximum as the sim unfolded.
+Iffy cranked the interaction speed to maximum as the sim unfolded.
 People burned coal,
 then oil,
 then coal again even though they knew what it was doing to the world.